 - Of the 20 highest peaks in the United States, 17 are in Alaska.
 Denali, the highest peak in North America, is 20,320 ft. above sea level.

 There are many options for exploring within or near Anchorage.
-Anchorage is home to several museums and cultural centers, the top ones being the Alaska Native Heritage Center which offers an engaging educational experience of Alaska’s eleven major cultural groups and their rich history; the Alaska Aviation Museum located on Lake Hood (the largest floatplane base in the world) has dozens of historic aircraft displayed and flight simulators; Anchorage Museum – Alaska’s largest museum, has the most encompassing view of Alaska’s history, the diversity of her Native cultures and their art, in addition to a hands-on science center.
+Anchorage is home to several museums and cultural centers.
+The top ones being the Alaska Native Heritage Center offering an engaging educational experience of Alaska’s eleven major cultural groups and their rich history; the Alaska Aviation Museum located on Lake Hood (the largest floatplane base in the world) has dozens of historic aircraft displayed and flight simulators; Anchorage Museum – Alaska’s largest museum, has the most encompassing view of Alaska’s history, the diversity of her Native cultures and their art, in addition to a hands-on science center.
 The Anchorage City Trolley is a quick way to get a snapshot view of Anchorage and its history.

 Originally a stopover for gold miners and trappers but it is best known for being the town at the end of the road, last stop for climbers waiting to ascend Denali.
 Once quiet and sleepy, Talkeetna has morphed into a bohemian sanctuary for artistic souls seeking adventure.